IBM/coffee-donut-instructions/README.md

     ![](images/create-new-storage-service-defaults.png)

 1. Upload the sample file to create the new project.
-You can find the sample zip file under [assets/coffee-donut.zip](assets/coffee-donut.zip).
+You can find the sample zip file under [assets/coffee-donut.zip](assets/coffee-donut.zip)

     ![](images/upload.sample.png)

-1. Finish uploading file and create new project
+1. Finish uploading file and create a new project

     ![](images/finish-creating-project.png)